Download This Sample

-There is no specific rule about how many words spacing their should be between the repeating sounds in an alliterative piece of text, but a good rule of thumb is when the text is read out loud.
+There is no specific rule about how many words spacing there should be between the repeating sounds in an alliterative piece of text, but a good rule of thumb is when the text is read out loud.
 If you can’t detect that there is a repetition of sounds then it might be considered alliterative.

-Apart from tongue twisters like “She sells sea-shells down the sea-shore”, alliteration examples can be found in poems, song lyrics and even popular business or brand names.
+Apart from tongue twisters like “She sells sea-shells down the sea-shore”, alliteration examples can be found in poems, song lyrics, and even popular business or brand names.

 Identifying Alliteration – Examples